SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-10-21-how-to-become-a-better-git.markdown

 So you got your changes done and you have tested it and are happy, now what?

-First off you need to update your local dev copy of your code with your hosted forked repository, this is called a Push request.&nbsp; You can do this as often as you like and it wo not affect anyone else, in most cases you will do this after every commit just to ensure you changes are backed up remotely.&nbsp; Note you cannot push if you have not committed (no half way)
+First off you need to update your local dev copy of your code with your hosted forked repository, this is called a Push request.
+You can do this as often as you like and it wo not affect anyone else, in most cases you will do this after every commit just to ensure you changes are backed up remotely.
+Note you cannot push if you have not committed (no half way)

 | [![image](/Images/wordpress/2013/10/image_thumb7.png "image")](/Images/wordpress/2013/10/image7.png) | Simply use the Push command (sometimes called Sync) to send your code to your forked repositories server |
 | Once you are happy with your finished changes and all your code is on your forked repositories server you can instigate a “Pull request” | [![image](/Images/wordpress/2013/10/image_thumb8.png "image")](/Images/wordpress/2013/10/image8.png) |

 As with everything there are several ways to start a pull request, some clients offer this option after performing a push request, however I find the best way is to go to the site hosting the forked repository and using their button or command.
 GitHub now actually highlights on your forked repository page (for example) a button to start the process.

-Once you kick this off you will be asked what to call your Pull request, by default most sites copy the test from the last commit but you should be able to change it.&nbsp; Make the title meaningful and put as much information in the description as possible to accurately describe you change / addition.
+Once you kick this off you will be asked what to call your Pull request, by default most sites copy the test from the last commit but you should be able to change it.
+Make the title meaningful and put as much information in the description as possible to accurately describe you change / addition.

-Then it is up to the original projects admin / organisers to check out / test and decide whether to merge your changes into their main branch.&nbsp; Once merged you can delete your dev branch as the code is now located in the main / default / master branch.
+Then it is up to the original projects admin / organisers to check out / test and decide whether to merge your changes into their main branch.
+Once merged you can delete your dev branch as the code is now located in the main / default / master branch.

 * * *